sous-chefs/apache2/README.md

 The following platforms and versions are tested and supported using [test-kitchen](http://kitchen.ci/)

 - Ubuntu 18.04 / 20.04
-- Debian 9/10
+- Debian 10 / 11
-- CentOS 7+
+- CentOS 7+ (incl.
+Rocky & Alma)
-- Fedora Latest
+- Fedora latest
 - OpenSUSE Leap

 ### Notes for RHEL Family